TrynkaLab/ProliferationAnalysis/README.md

 Supports modelling of a dye-negative cell population (peak X) to account for mixed stained and unstained samples.
 Calculates standard proliferation statistics including proliferation index, division index, and percent divided.

+The input is expected to be raw per-event intensities of the division dye.
+If you have data on the log scale already, raise it by the exponent first.
+It is reccomended to pre-gate events to live cells prior to running, but trimming of the CTV+ and CTV- region is generally not needed.
+For gating CytoExploreR is a good option which allows for templating and processing large volumes of data

 # Installation
 To install, simply run
 ```